arminhammer/wolkenkratzer/README.md

 # wolkenkratzer

 Wolkenkratzer is a Javascript library that helps you programmatically generate CloudFormation templates.
-The scope of the project is similar to the Python library https://github.com/cloudtools/troposphere.

 ## Installation